AlecRedmond/AR_BayesSolver/README.md

 ### 5. Solving and Setting Evidence

-We will now run the JTA/IPFP algorithm to find the best-fit probability distribution that honors all given constraints.
+We will now run the JTA/IPFP algorithm to find the best-fit probability distribution that honours all given constraints.
 ```Java
 network.solveNetwork();
 ```